Generic Name: besifloxacin (BE-si-FLOX-a-sin)

 Brand Name: Besivance

-Besivance drops is used for:
+Besivance drops are used for:

 Treating eye infections caused by certain bacteria.